 One exciting thing you can do during your pregnancy is start preparing your baby’s nursery for his arrival.
-Maybe you already have kids and just need to add some touches here or there or maybe you’re a first-time mom and you get to start from scratch.
+Maybe you already have kids and just need to add some touches here or there, or maybe you’re a first-time parent and you get to start from scratch.
 Whatever may be your current situation, here is a list of essentials you’ll most likely need:

-- Crib- Choose a sturdy, neutral-colored crib that you can use later on with another one of your babies.
-You can opt for a crib that doubles as a toddler bed for when you need it (although if you plan to pass it on to your next baby there’s really no point in it).
+- Crib– Choose a sturdy, neutral-colored crib that you can use later on with if you decide to have another baby.
+You can opt for a crib that doubles as a toddler bed, for when you need it (although if you plan to pass it on to your next baby there’s really no point).
 Before making any decisions, check the company’s safety track record when considering which crib to buy.

 - Crib mattress– Try choosing one that’s firm and light (preferably foam which will make it easier for you to change the sheets or move it around).